Financing retirement has changed over the years. The more debt-free your retirement is, the less likely you need government assistance in old age.

 - Equity release schemes are a type of mortgage insurance that protect lenders if you fail to repay your loan on time.

-- It also protects you by giving you peace of mind in retirement even though it doesn’t mean that when someone dies there may be less equity in the property.
+- It also protects you by giving you peace of mind in retirement even though it does mean that when you die there may be less equity in the property.

 - Lastly, it can be a great way for people to supplement their income and provide them with some of what they have earned over the years, while still retaining ownership.